tytydraco/yessleep/out/I_recieved_a_CD_from_an_unknown_sender_that_had_my_full_name_and_birth_date_on_it_I_hope_I_dont_have_to_watch_anything_like_it_again_Update.md

 "Victim 80."

 Alexandria walked into the living room.
 I followed behind.
-She pressed a button on the console, ejecting the 2022-07-26 CD.
+She pressed a button on the console, ejecting the 2022-07-26 CD from the console.
 The nostalgic feelings were gone.
 I recalled all the moments I hung out with the man.
 Each of them were clear.
 The man was no longer in any of them.
 Alexandria grabbed the CD and stood back up.
 She observed the front of the disk.

 "We were tricked by him.
 He put himself into our memories so we'd think he was our friend this whole time," she said.